cindrmon/hugo-remark/readme.md

 What is **remark.js**?

-[Remark](https://github.com/gnab/remark) is a simple slide show generator from markdown files.
+[RemarkJS](https://github.com/gnab/remark) is a simple slide show generator from markdown files.
+It is not to be confused with a similar project called [Remark](https://github.com/remarkjs/remark), which also deals stuff with markdown, but does **not** primarily make slideshows from markdown.

+What is **sass**?
+[sass](https://sass-lang.com/), or Syntactically Awesome Stylesheets, is basically similar to CSS, but with more functionality built on top of it.
+It is also referred to 'CSS with superpowers'.

 ## About this theme

-This theme creates a remark presentation using Hugo to concatenate and serve the files.
+This theme creates a set of presentations using hugo to generate a set of slideshows generated from markdown content.
+For styling, this uses `sass` primarily to add more functionality to css when making custom themes out of it.

-## Why use Hugo and not just remark.js?
+## Why use Hugo and not just remarkJS?

-Remark.js doesn't come with a way of serving files or reload them on changes.
+RemarkJS doesn't come with a way of serving files or reload them on changes.
 Also it requires you to write all your slides on just one html page.

-By using Hugo:
+*By using Hugo:*

 - You can serve your slideshows on localhost easily
 - Hugo will watch for changes and reload immediatelly